The activities of the Reserve Bank of Australia are overseen by the following boards and committees.

-Secretary's Department provides secretariat and co-ordination services for the Governors, the Reserve Bank Board and its Audit and Remuneration Committees, the Payments System Board, and the Bank's Executive Committee.
+Secretary's Department provides secretariat and coordination services and advice on governance matters for the Governors, the Reserve Bank Board and its Audit and Remuneration Committees, the Payments System Board, and the Bank's Executive Committee.
 Secretary's Department is responsible for the Reserve Bank’s communication, including preparing and publishing Reserve Bank information, maintaining the Bank's websites and handling enquiries from the media and general public.
-In addition, it provides legal services to the Reserve Bank through the General Counsel (who reports directly to the Deputy Governor), coordinates a range of contacts with Government, the Parliament, other central banks and international organisations, including arranging programs for visitors.
+In addition, it provides legal services to the Reserve Bank through the General Counsel (who reports directly to the Deputy Governor), coordinates a range of contacts with government, the parliament, other central banks and international organisations, and arranges programs for international visitors.

 Note Printing Australia Limited